bartificer/programming-by-stealth/docs/pbs19.md

   var c = cn.real();
   var d = cn.imaginary();

-  // calcualte and store the results this._real = (a * c) - (b * d);
+  // calculate and store the results this._real = (a * c) - (b * d);
   this._imaginary = (a * d) + (b * c);